Welcome to

 |

-The Open 100 - who are the leading open innovation companies globally?By rhardwood, 24 weeks 5 days ago.
+P2PU - Open GovernanceBy GSigal, 8 years 19 weeks ago.
+Interesting P2PU study group running this month: 1997 - Stakeholder Cooperation - Shann TurnbullBy Robert Link, 8 years 47 weeks ago.
+Shann Turnbull Journal of Cooperative Studies, Vol. 29, No. 3, pp. 18-52, 1997 Abstract: JEL Classifications: G3, K2, L2 Suggested Citation SSRN AbstractsBy Robert Link, 8 years 47 weeks ago.
+Cooperation Commons is pleased to announce a new initiative designed to both increase general knowledge of available literature and also to increase the inter-penetration of the Cooperation Commons with institutions.
+The Open 100 - who are the leading open innovation companies globally?By rhardwood, 9 years 27 weeks ago.
 We are often asked 'who is actually making money from open innovation?' so we decided to create a wiki to capture the top 100 open innovation companies and organisations globally.
-We've posted http://theopen100.wikispaces.com/ Roland CooperationCmns on twitterBy Robert Link, 25 weeks 5 days ago.
-Open Access Journal: tripleC - Cognition, Communication, Co-operationBy Robert Link, 26 weeks 14 hours ago.
+We've posted http://theopen100.wikispaces.com/ Roland CooperationCmns on twitterBy Robert Link, 9 years 28 weeks ago.
+Open Access Journal: tripleC - Cognition, Communication, Co-operationBy Robert Link, 9 years 28 weeks ago.
 From the triple C home page:

 Interested in participating?
 Visit Contact, and choose "Request to Participate".
 Who's new